Bob Vila’s 10 “Must Do” Projects for February

 Spring is on the way, and that means you’ll be opening the windows again to get some fresh air into the house.
 Before you do, check for torn or missing window screens and replace or repair any that need it.
 If you notice discolored wood around the windows, it could be a sign of moisture or rot.
 Make a note of any damaged areas and identify the source of the leak in order to prevent additional damage.
 Repair the rotted wood along the interior or exterior of the house as the weather allows.

 Before giving them a workout come spring, take a little time to recondition and clean your garden tools now.
-Dull blades should be sharpened and broken tools and handles must be repaired.
+While you are at it, be sure to sharpen dull blades, and repair broken tools and handles.
 Tools with moving parts, like shears and loppers, should be properly oiled to keep them in peak condition.

 Flipping your mattress every 6 months makes it last longer.
 By changing the orientation of the mattress, you’ll distribute weight and wear more evenly and thereby prevent it from sagging.
 Keep in mind that not all mattresses can be flipped.
-If that’s true of your model, rotate it 180 degrees.
+If that’s true of the one you have, rotate it 180 degrees instead.